detuur/mpv-scripts/README.md

 There are three default keybinds:
  - `h`: Toggle the histogram on/off
  - `H` (`Shift+h`): Cycle between the pixel formats available
- - `Ctrl+h`: Toggle between linear and logarithmic levels
+ - `Alt+h`: Toggle between linear and logarithmic levels

 These keybinds can be changed by placing the following lines in your `input.conf`: